ascending-llc/AWS_Lab_ApiGateway_Cognito_Lambda/README.md

 ### Add AWS Cognito as authorizor

+Update current Cloudformation Template with **ApiGateway_Lambda_Cognito.yaml**, In **Parameters** part, fill out your email address, the prefix of domain you want to use, and the callback URL after sign-in.

-Update current Cloudformation Template with **ApiGateway_Lambda_Cognito.yaml**, try refreshing the URL and you will get an unauthorized message.
+After the cloudformation is updated, please try refreshing the URL and you will get an unauthorized error message.

+### Integration of client and Cognito User Pool

+Go to AWS Cognito Service.
+In User Pools, clicke **App client settings** in left side.
+On this page, check box of **Cognito User Pool**, fill out **Callback URL**, and Check all boxes in the bottom **except** Client credentials.

+Then click **choose domain name** in the lower right.

+Enter Domain prefix in this page, check availability and save changes.

+### Sign-in and change password.

+You can use SignUpPage in Outputs part to login in, the intial username (admin default) and password has been sent to your email address.

+After the first login in, you will be asked to change password, and the status of user will transfer to confirmed.

 ### Set up Mocking Frontend Page to Login In